drdrummie/CSSGnomme-ZorinOS17/README.md

 ### 🔄 **Dynamic Theme Overlay System**
 - **Non-Destructive**: Creates a custom theme overlay in `~/.themes/CSSGnomme/` that inherits from your current GTK theme
-- **Live Updates**: Automatically updates CSS when settings change with smooth transitions
+- **Live Updates**: Automatically updates CSS when settings (may flicker because css needs to reload)
 - **One-Click Toggle**: Enable/disable the overlay system without losing your configuration
 - **Theme Preservation**: Automatically restores your original theme when disabling the overlay